garrandall/popular-music-data/tracks/i-ll-take-her-ill-al-skratch-brian-mcknight.md

 Whether you're single we can mingle as you jingle Swing low, with the black Mandingo
 I be the dough money-maker rump-shaker
-To the bedroom I said "hmm I'll take her"
+To the bedroom I said "hm I'll take her"

  If you don't want her don't waste her time